apache/royale-docs/Welcome/Get_Started/Development-tools.md

 *text coming soon*

 ## IDEs
-IDEs that support Apache Royale provide getting-started instructions to help you specify using Royale for a new project, or importing and existing Royale project.
+IDEs that support Apache Royale provide getting-started instructions to help you specify using Royale for a new project, or importing an existing Royale project.

+- Visual Studio

+- Moonshine

+- Flash Builder

+- IntelliJ IDEA

+- FDT

 *more text and links coming*